 Wix Or Weebly?
 Drag And Drop Website Builders Compared

 Life is too short for endless comparisons.
-You want to build a website and you want it built today.
+You want to build a website, and you want it made today.

 Forget about using one of the free website building tools that came bundled with your hosting plan.
 They are exactly what they suggest they are; cheap, tacky and classless.
 Rather, use one of these two expert website builders and reap the time saved and cost benefits.